rafael-c-alexandre/project-sec/README.md

 This should return the correct proofs because the client merges all the correct proofs received and the client waits for a majority of servers, which means at least one response was from a correct server.

-#### Case 12.
+#### Case 6 - stage 2.
 Byzantine server sends 0 proofs to request my proofs by client

 For this test case, start 3 correct servers and 1 byzantine server in mode 6 with 0 byzantine users.
 3 regular users with usernames, user1 user2 and user3 using the grid file **grid1.txt** and using the command file **correct_behaviour.txt**.
 After the users stabilize by proving each others' locations, start an HA client using the command file **correct_behaviour_ha.txt**.